 New Methods for Emerging Issues in

 Network meta-analysis (NMA) is a standard statistical analysis method used in health technology assessments (HTA) for regulatory approval.
 It combines results from different studies within a network of evidence to estimate the relative difference in treatment effect of drugs or medical devices.
-NMA methodology is an active area of research design in pharma research as well as medical device research.
+NMA methodology is an active area of pharmaceutical and medical device research design.

-New methods are continually being developed to address new problems or to extend existing models.
+New research methods are continually being developed to address new problems or to extend existing models.
 It is important to understand those methods and how they are received by regulatory agencies such as FDA and EMA.

 Join us as our panel of experts discusses some of the recent developments in Bayesian analysis.